datdt4100/datdt4100/README.md

 -  Artificial Intelligence, Machine Learning, Deep Learning and IoT Application Development

--  libraries: Torch, Keras, OpenCV, Scikit-learn, Numpy, Pandas, Matplotlib and so on.
+-  libraries: Torch, Keras, OpenCV, Scikit-learn, Numpy, Pandas, Matplotlib, and so on.

 - 💬 Ask me about anything, I am happy to help